MinghuiChen43/awesome-deep-phenomena/README.md

   - James Morrill, Patrick Kidger, Lingyi Yang, Terry Lyons.
   - Key Word: Ordinary Differential Equations.
   - <details><summary>Digest</summary> Neural controlled differential equations (Neural CDEs) are state-of-the-art models for irregular time series.
 However, due to current implementations relying on non-causal interpolation schemes, Neural CDEs cannot currently be used in online prediction tasks; that is, in real-time as data arrives.
 This is in contrast to similar ODE models such as the ODE-RNN which can already operate in continuous time.
 Here we introduce and benchmark new interpolation schemes, most notably, rectilinear interpolation, which allows for an online everywhere causal solution to be defined.

+- Why Do Pretrained Language Models Help in Downstream Tasks?
+An Analysis of Head and Prompt Tuning. [[paper]](https://arxiv.org/abs/2106.09226) [[code]](https://github.com/sangmichaelxie/pretraining_analysis)
+  - Colin Wei, Sang Michael Xie, Tengyu Ma. *NeurIPS 2021*
+  - Key Word: Natural Language Processing; Pre-training; Prompting.
+  - <details><summary>Digest</summary> We propose an analysis framework that links the pretraining and downstream tasks with an underlying latent variable generative model of text -- the downstream classifier must recover a function of the posterior distribution over the latent variables.
+We analyze head tuning (learning a classifier on top of the frozen pretrained model) and prompt tuning in this setting.
+The generative model in our analysis is either a Hidden Markov Model (HMM) or an HMM augmented with a latent memory component, motivated by long-term dependencies in natural language.

 - Differentiable Multiple Shooting Layers. [[paper]](https://arxiv.org/abs/2106.03885) [[code]](https://colab.research.google.com/github/neuralcollapse/neuralcollapse/blob/main/neuralcollapse.ipynb)
   - Stefano Massaroli, Michael Poli, Sho Sonoda, Taji Suzuki, Jinkyoo Park, Atsushi Yamashita, Hajime Asama. *NeurIPS 2021*